Webinar on Culture & Health

 Innovative approaches to treatment and mitigation

 With more people affected by mental health challenges, there is a growing need for effective support services and interventions tailored to the diverse needs of adults in modern society.
+The creative arts can play a significant role in fostering mental wellness by providing people with the means to express emotions, process experiences, and connect with others.

 Participatory art programmes provide frameworks for understanding mental health, foster community support, and offer coping mechanisms that strengthen social, emotional, and psychological resilience.
 Enhancing participation in the arts may contribute to enhancing overall wellbeing.

-The ICBSS – BSEC Webinar on Culture and Health “The role of creative arts in promoting mental wellness” will bring together health professionals, culture experts, representatives of policy and civil society, to share insights and perspectives on the effect of creative arts to mental wellbeing.
+The ICBSS – BSEC Webinar “The role of creative arts in promoting mental wellness” brought together health professionals, culture experts, representatives of policy and civil society, to share insights and perspectives on the effect of creative arts to mental wellbeing.
+Through expert talks and interaction with the audience, the webinar aimed to raise awareness on mental health, promoting cultural engagement as a means to reduce stigma and foster inclusivity.

 Objectives